A self-guided walking tour following in the footsteps of famed wandering poet Basho on his journey along the Narrow Road to the Deep North.

 A Level 2 tour, the distance walked on Basho Wayfarer tour is comfortable at no more than 14km (8.5 miles) each day.
 The route includes undulating forest terrain and some steeper sections.
 However, all can be taken at a leisurely pace allowing full enjoyment of the beautiful surroundings as well as Basho’s poetry.
 The materials provided, including the route booklet, fully complement this tour and are based on Walk Japan's extensive research of the Tohoku area and its expertise derived from over 25 years of leading guided walking tours throughout Japan.

 The Basho Wayfarer includes easy-to-follow, detailed instructions.
 Daily walking distances are between 5 - 14km (3.1 - 8.7 miles) and elevation gain averages between 100 - 400m (328 - 1,312ft).
-Options are provided to lengthen or shorten each day’s itinerary to suit your energy levels.
+Options may be provided to lengthen or shorten each day’s itinerary to suit your energy levels.
 There are some ascents on well-maintained forest trail and also steep stone steps.
 Care needs to be taken throughout this tour especially when it is wet underfoot.
 Your main luggage is transferred between each accommodation including one overnight courier transfer.
 Also included in the tour are: a JR East-South Hokkaido Rail Pass for rail transport during the tour; and three transfers by private vehicle to the start and from the end of more remote walking trails.

 What is included?